 Unfortunately, this was a super disappointing visit for us.
 The Fort was closed for two weeks while we were in Delhi as part of the 150th anniversary of Gandhi’s birth.
 So we only managed to see the Fort from the festival outside!

-So there you have it – the three World Heritage Sites of Delhi!
+So there you have it – the three World Heritage Sites in Delhi!
 Quite a fascinating mix of buildings, and although we were both disappointed about not getting inside the Red Fort it just means we’ll have to go back!

 If this is your first time here, have a look around!
 Why not check out the 8 World Heritage Sites of Sri Lanka?
 Or for something a little further afield, the beautiful World Heritage Sites of Tuscany!
 Are you curious to know how World Heritage Sites are selected?
 Wonder no more, with our World Heritage Sites – Your Questions Answered megapost!